lugocorp/moonshot/README.md

 - [x] Extend the Lua grammar for the new language
 - [x] Add new language features to tokenizer, parser and traverser
 - [ ] Implement a type checker
-- [ ] Consider lazy tokenizing while parsing (fully streamed approach)
+- [ ] Double check parser rules
+- [ ] Split traversal into error checking and output phases
 - [ ] Ensure that strings work in all scenarios, double check memory deallocation
 - [ ] Integrate library into command line tool
 - [ ] Double check the commenting